 Get in touch

-If you have any questions relating to this article or have any family issues you would like to discuss, please contact the Family team on
+If you have any questions relating to this article or have any family issues you would like to discuss, please contact the Family team.

-Due to the coronavirus pandemic, we saw a substantial increase in the number of families purchasing pets and, understandably, these pets have become very important members of the family.
+As pets become increasingly central to family life, we have seen a substantial increase in the number of families purchasing pets.
 However, this also means that there are increasing numbers of disputes over what happens to these pets if their owners decide to separate.
 An increasingly popular tool to avoid difficulties is to enter into an agreement at the outset about what will happen to the pet if their owners decide to separate.

 In the context of a married couple, such agreements are commonly referred to as a ‘pet-nup’, with reference to the pre- or post-nuptial agreement they traditionally form a part of.